FinaPolat/Prompt-Engineering-for-KE/1_data_module/README.md

 ----------------------
 Downloading RED-fm and shaping it according to our needs.

-A data instance from the training set before preprocessing:
+A data instance from the test set before preprocessing:

 ```{
     "docid": "1755878-0",